 GHA offers very generous build credits, 20 concurrent build jobs per project and no limit on build time used.
 If your pipeline can be run in parallel this concurrency can really be a great enabler.
 The only limitation I was able to find is that the build may last no longer than 6 hours in total.

-If your project is hosted on GitHub, then to me, GHA seems like the best bet right now.
-More details about the open-source plan can be found here.
+If your project is hosted on GitHub and is open source then the GHA open source plan seems like the best bet right now.

 Summary of Open Source Plans